Norumbega Park: Reuse of site

 Today, part of the site has been redeveloped as the Newton Marriott-on-the-Charles Hotel.
 The remainder of the site, east of the hotel, is the Norumbega Park Conservation Area.
 This park of 13 acre is owned by the City of Newton and is a popular jogging and dog-walking site with hills, meadows, woods, and access to the river.
-Most of the physical relics of the former Norumbega amusement park have been destroyed; however, a few select bits remain.
+Most of the physical relics of the former Norumbega amusement park have been destroyed, housed in the Historic Newton archives or found in private collections; however, a few select bits remain.